Travelogue Feature Article Example- Tour To Japan

 Day 1: Arrival in Tokyo

-As I stepped off the plane and into the bustling Narita Airport, I was immediately struck by the energy and efficiency that defines Tokyo.
+As I stepped off the plane and into the bustling Narita Airport, I was immediately struck by the energy and efficiency that define Tokyo.
 After a smooth ride on the efficient train system, I arrived in the heart of the city and checked into my hotel in the vibrant Shibuya district.
-Eager to start exploring, I set out to experience the iconic Shibuya Crossing, where a sea of humanity ebbs and flows with each changing traffic light.
+Eager to start exploring, I set out to experience the iconic Shibuya Crossing, where a sea of humanity ebbs and flows with each change in the traffic light.

 Day 2: Discovering Tokyo’s Cultural Treasures